coneda/kor/README.md

 Two formats are available: `oai_dc` and `kor`.
 While the former is only maintained to fulfill the OAI-PMH specification, the latter gives full access to all content within the ConedaKOR installation.
-According to specification, you must choose the format like so `metadataPrefix=kor` as a request parameter.
+According to specification, you must choose the format as a request parameter `metadataPrefix=kor`.
 The kor format adheres to a schema that is included in ConedaKOR.
 It can be found at

 https://kor.example.com/schema/1.0/kor.xsd